-2006, Andersen Center improvements were also made including roof repair and lock and door replacement.
+The site master plan for Andersen Park was completed in January 2006, and initial improvements were completed in September 2006.
+These improvements included new playground equipment, splash pad, roll hill, walkways, drinking fountain, bicycle rack, security lighting, replacement fencing, woven willow dome, interpretive signage, landscaping, and decorative paved seating areas.
+In 2006, Andersen Center improvements were also made including roof repair and lock and door replacement.
 An upgrade of the local fire alarm system was completed in 2008, which replaced the circa 1965 system.
 The new system allows for constant fire/smoke detection and direct communication alerts to emergency agencies.
 Replacement park benches were installed in 2008.
 Center improvements in 2010, made the restrooms accessible when no staff is present, and addressed small-scale maintenance needs (e.g., painting, tuck pointing, tile replacement).
 In 2011, a new exterior accessible restroom was constructed for the Center.
-There was aesthetic and deferred maintenance improvements completed at Andersen Center in 2018 including a new roof and interior upgrades.